geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

 ## Chef's Notes

-1. An upcoming recipe for [KeyCloak](https://www.keycloak.org/) will illustrate how to integrate KeyCloak with your LDAP directory.
+1. The KeyCloak](/recipes/keycloak/) recipe illustrates how to integrate KeyCloak with your LDAP directory, giving you a cleaner interface to manage users, and a raft of SSO / OAuth features.

 ### Tip your waiter (donate) 👏